The Shropshire hills are home to a fantastic array of flora, fauna and fungi.

 - Dippers and grey wagtails can occasionally be spotted flitting above the Habberly brook

 - –Grey squirrels can be seen scurrying around in the trees.

-- –Roe deer have rarely been spotted, but evidence of their presence has been found in the form of their droppings.
+- – Deer have rarely been spotted, but evidence of their presence has been found in the form of their droppings.
 If you are really lucky, you may be able to spot one of these elusive animals.
 Roe reed, muntjac deer and even the occasional fallow deer have been observed on carefully concealed camera traps

 - – Forest covers the majority of Pontesford hill.
 Deciduous trees such as field maple, oak, hazel and elder cover the lower part of the hill and along the bulldozer track.
 Approaching the summit, evergreen trees take over.